Skip to content

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

 This huge event on the waterfront will feature over 200 vendors, food trucks, live music, beer garden and children's activities.
+Be sure to mark your calendars and like/follow us for updates!!

 ( VENDORS - PLEASE SCAN THE QR CODE OR VISIT: cityboardwalk2024.Eventbrite.com )